swcarpentry/sql-novice-survey/01-select.md

 > data in a different way,
 > so a database created with one cannot be used directly by another.
 > However,
-> every database manager can import and export data in a variety of formats,
+> every database manager can import and export data in a variety of formats, like .csv,
 > so it *is* possible to move information from one to another.

 Queries are written in a language called [SQL](reference.html#sql),